-This is why we recommend you to use toys such as Gigi Bloks that are so diverse that they can be used for both – playing and learning.
-Here are 3 things that a kid can learn while playing with Bloks:
+This is why we recommend you to use toys such as GIGI Bloks that are so diverse that they can be used for both – playing and learning.
+Here are 3 things that a kid can learn while playing with building blocks:

 Numbers and the basics of math;

 Some people teach their children by adding an apple to another apple.
 How many apples do you have now?
 2!
 Why not to do this on an object that will be more multi-functional and is not a perishable product? :) GIGI Bloks are great for both – drawings and letters/numbers.

 Short words in his/her native language;